ralph240574/spreadsheet-api-java-client/readme.md

 #Google Spreadsheet API Java Client

-This API can be used to acces Google Spreadsheets.
+This API can be used to acces Google Spreadsheets using Java.
 It uses the newer [Google API Java Client](http://code.google.com/p/google-api-java-client/).

 ## How to get started